 ThinkTank specializes in high-end cameras bags, cases, backpacks, straps, and related gear for professionals.
 My most recent purchase from Thinktank was the perfectly sized airline travel bag.

-If you want protection, quality, and function, and you don't want to lose sight of your camera gear when you fly, you might want to check out their gear.As a reader of Digital Photo Tips you can receive a special gift for any order over $50 with ThinkTank.
-It's a pretty good deal.
+If you want protection, quality, and function, and you don't want to lose sight of your camera gear when you fly, you might want to check out their gear.As a reader of this Digital Photography Tipswebsite you can receive a special gift for any order over $50 with ThinkTank.
+It's a good deal for you.
 The consumer reviews of their products are very high.
 Here is the link to their web site: ThinkTankPhoto

 From the Granddaddy of photography educators, Digital Photography School offers courses, Photoshop plugins, and eBooks.
 I've enjoyed many of their well written eBooks on a large variety of photography subjects.